proycon/homepage/content/posts/do-not-restrict-me/index.md

 consumer.
 I'd be very interested in trying if I can get something like this working on my Kobo Aura and read my books using our own Sxmo system!
 Or what if I wanted to build a search index to search in the text of all the books I own?
-If it were not for DRM, I could easily build this, but DRM makes would make me reliant on third-party proprietary software.
-Normal competition is stifled as the DRM provider act as a gatekeeper that demands the user can only access a crippled defective version of the actual product.
+If it were not for DRM, I could easily build this, but DRM makes me reliant on third-party proprietary software.
+Normal competition is stifled as the DRM provider acts as a gatekeeper that demands the user can only access a crippled defective version of the actual product.

 ## Part II: Do not Restrict me!